Pete DePaolo: Driving career

 He founded his own team in 1927 and finished second in the 1927 Indianapolis 500, and added two wins on his way to the series' driver's championship.

-In 1934, DePaolo drove the Harry Miller four-wheel-drive race car in races throughout Europe and Africa.
-At the Avus course, near Berlin, while leading the race in a downpour, his engine threw two connecting rods which narrowly missed hitting Adolf Hitler in his trackside box seat.
+In 1934, DePaolo drove the Harry Miller four-wheel-drive car in races throughout Europe and Africa.
+At the AVUS course, near Berlin, while leading the race in a downpour, his engine threw two connecting rods which narrowly missed hitting Adolf Hitler in his trackside box seat.

-DePaolo decided to retire in 1934 after he was in a coma for 11 days after crashing in Spain.
-He sang "Back Home Again in Indiana" prior to the start of the Indianapolis 500 in 1971, the only driver to do so as of 2019.
-DePaolo served as the Grand Marshall of the BiCentennial Parade in Roseland in 1976.
-DePaolo Court in Roseland is named after him.